 2. Toxins in undercooked Morel mushrooms

-Morel mushrooms contain toxins which are heat labile, volatile, and water-soluble.
+Morel mushrooms contain toxins that are heat labile, volatile, and water-soluble.
 These toxins decrease after boiling and drying but do not remove completely however the person who eats only a few of the cooked mushrooms may ingest sufficiently detoxified amounts so as to remain symptom-free (17).

 3. Consumption of false morels